Dr Andrea Ballatore FRGS, FHEA

 Teaching

 I have more than 15 years of experience as a geographic data scientist in both industry and academia.
-I teach a range of topics, including cartography, data visualisation, geographic information systems, web technologies and design, statistics, and quantitative methods for the social sciences and the humanities.
-I also teach topics related to critical cartography and science & technology studies.
+I teach a range of topics, including geographic information systems, cartography, databases, information visualisation, web technologies and design, statistics, and quantitative methods for the social sciences and the humanities.
+I also teach topics related to critical cartography, science & technology studies, and virtual reality.

 Research